deeplab-ai/denvis/README.md

 * [Ensemble tuning](notebooks/04_Ensemble_tuning.ipynb): Virtual screening performance vs. number of base models in multi-run ensembles (Figure S2).
 * [PDBbind affinity distribution](notebooks/05_PDBbind_affinity_distribution.ipynb): Target distribution of PDBbind v.2019 general set for three binding affinity metrics (Kd, Ki, IC50) (Figure S1).
 * [Inference times](notebooks/06_Inference_times.ipynb): Analysis of inference times with DENVIS and DeepDTA (Table 5).
+* [Web service demo](notebooks/07_Webservice_output_analysis.ipynb): Demonstration of parsing output from the Web service (REST API) and comparison with the results from the DENVIS v1.0 publication.

 ## 4. Summary
 To reproduce the DENVIS paper results, execute the following commands one at a time in a Unix-like terminal (e.g. Linux/Mac).